webyda/skick/README.md

    on the other actors, as well as telling the other actors which services it provides.
 4. It helps spawn actors

-The spawning functionality has a helper function in the Actor class, but in theory, we can send a message manually to the shard actor requesting that it spawns a new actor for us.

-The service registry is more interesting for the average Skick user.
-At present, it operates without using the conversation mechanism.
-There are a few relevant actions.

-1. `"register_service"`, which allows you to register an actor as a service provider using a message which conforms to the schema `{"action": "register_service", "service": name_of_service, "address": actor_in_question}`
-2. `"unregister_service"`, which unregisters a previously registered actor.
-It uses the schema `{"action": "unregister_service", "actor": actor_in_question}`.
-3. `"request_service"` which allows you to inquire which actors provide a certain service.
-It uses the schema `{"action": "request_service", "service": name_of_service, "sender": where_to_respond}`.
-4. `"service_delivery"` which is used by the requesting actor to receive the service information. the shard will send information on the format `{"action": "service_delivery", "service": name_of_service, "local": [local_actors], "remote": [remote_actors]}`
+Most of these functions are not exposed to the user through the actual shard actor object.
+Instead, the shard injects helpers into all actors so that they can be accessed through the shard instance.
+Actors can also be spawned by sending a message to the shard, but this is primarily meant for spawning shards remotely.

 ### The Websocket Actor
 If a websocket server has been requested, a special Websocket Actor will be instantiated.
-It maintains its own collection of websocket handlers called *sessions* and *subsessions* as well as so called *handshake sequences*. these are abstractions of lower level actor functionality, to which websocket connections have been affixed. the exact details are complicated enough to warrant their own chapter, but these special actors live in their own universe, which is managed by the websocket actor.
+It maintains its own collection of websocket handlers called *sessions* and *subsessions* as well as so called *handshake sequences*.
+These are abstractions of lower level actor functionality, to which websocket connections have been affixed. the exact details are complicated enough to warrant their own chapter, but these special actors live in their own universe, which is managed by the websocket actor.

 ## The Session and the Subsession
-In the earlier sections, we have discussed features which live, so to speak inside the clean room that your back end should be.
+In the previous sections, we discussed features that live, so to speak, inside the clean room that your back end should be.
 However, for our back end to be useful for anything, it has to be able to communicate with the outside world.
 Most importantly, it has to be able to communicate with clients over the internet.